spences10/scottspence.com/posts/adding-real-time-analytics-to-my-sveltekit-site-with-fathom.md

 ---

 <script>
-  import { DateDistance as DD, Details } from '$lib/components'
+  import { Banner, DateDistance as DD, Details } from '$lib/components'

+  let href = `/posts/caching-with-fathom-redis-and-sveltekit`
+  const options = {
+    type: 'warning',
+    message: `If your site gets a lot of traffic and you are using Fathom with a modest plan then you may also want to look into
+    <a href=${href}>Caching with Fathom, Redis, and SvelteKit</a>
+    so you don't blow your API allowance.`
+  }
 </script>

 I spent a bit of time the other day looking into the Fathom Analytics